robbiekoski/robbiekoski.github.io/docs/homelab/homelab.md

 # Homelab

-Read about how I configure applications and services running on my homelab network.
+Read about what applications and services I have running in my homelab and why I use them.
 {: .fs-6 .fw-300 }